 - Onion-Tomato paste for curries

 - Saute onion and tomato in oil, and make a paste.
 Freeze in the ice cube tray for the simplified usage

-Staple foods like rice, noodles, wheat flour, roasted rice flour, quinoa, taco shells, lasagna, tortilla wraps, couscous and pulses stay in the pantry without much effort.
-The shelf life of these foods are longer, so we can store them in the pantry easily.
+Staple foods like rice, noodles, wheat flour, roasted rice flour, quinoa, taco shells, lasagna, tortilla wraps, couscous, and pulses stay in the pantry without much effort.
+The shelf life of these foods is longer, so we can store them in the pantry easily.

 I hope this was not a tiring list of things to read.😉

 Do check out my YouTube channel GameOfSpice for more healthy vlogs.
 For instant updates about new recipes check out my Instagram.
 For recent updates, check out my Facebook page.
 You can also go through my pins on Pinterest.
 Check out my Yummly for healthy recipes.